ONLYOFFICE/Kubernetes-Docs/README.md

 #### 5.3.2.2 Expose DocumentServer via HTTP

-*You should skip [5.3.2.2](#5322-expose-documentserver-via-http) step if you are going expose DocumentServer via HTTPS*
+*You should skip step[5.3.2.2](#5322-expose-documentserver-via-http) step if you are going to expose DocumentServer via HTTPS*

 This type of exposure has more overheads of performance compared with exposure via service, it also creates a loadbalancer to get access to DocumentServer.
 Use this type if you use external TLS termination and when you have several WEB applications in the k8s cluster.
 You can use the one set of ingress instances and the one loadbalancer for those.
 It can optimize entry point performance and reduce your cluster payments, cause providers can charge a fee for each loadbalancer.